FhlostonParadise/carsonfranklincom-a253a/content/about.md

       relativeUrl: true
 layout: page
 ---
-## I never liked the title "generalist".
+## I Never Liked the Title "Generalist"

 It sounds too similar to "generic".
 It also goes against the common misunderstanding that being a "specialist" in one certain area is preferable to being a generalist in many.
 That may be true for a database administrator or a React developer, but not for someone whose career revolves around advising clients on which technology may be best for them.

 Being an advocate for one "stack" or one vendor's solution is the easiest way to becoming the hammer that sees every problem as just another nail.
 I do my best to avoid polarization in technology.
 This is always an unfortunate result for "specialists".

 I think claims that "Linux is Best", "Apple is far superior to any Android device", and even the browser wars are counter-productive.
 I have my preferences just like anyone does, but what works best for me is certainly not guaranteed to be the best for you.

 ## The Gen-X / Millenial Daywalker